mkchoi212/mkchoi212.github.io/_posts/2017-06-29-first-talk.md

 ```swift
 let elements = [AnyHeaderView(MyLabel()), AnyHeaderView(MyButton())]
 ```

 ## Value Oriented Approach
 > But instead of **passing in a type that promises things, couldn't we just pass the things we promised?**

 Read that again and think about that for a second.

-Let's make a type that can wrap all the things we promised.
+And to do just that, let's make a type that can wrap all the things we promised into a struct.

 ```swift
 struct HeaderView<T>{